learn-co-curriculum/phase-1-scope-readme/README.md

 ## Learning Goals

-- one
+- Define scope as a programming concept.
-- two
+- Describe the three levels of scope in JavaScript.
-- three
+- Examine the exceptions to the scope rules.

 ## Introduction